woopear/woo-startlara-9.19/README.md

 - using `session('status')` for validation messages
 and `$error` for form error handling.
 For errors,
 the input component only manages this, for validation
-you will have to implement the `session('status')` yourself

-## confirm password

-- a confirm-password component is in the
+we use a partial session-notif which is in the private layout

-`resources/views/auth` folder, which opens
-in modal thanks to `unpolyJs`, you can remove
-this behavior by deleting in the file
-`resources/views/components/user/form-update-profile.blade.php`
+## the different identification functions

+- `creation of the user`, access to the register page
-the up-layer attribute on the link component all down in the form.
+then fill in the form click on the button of the form,
+this will create the account and send an email
+to validate the email address, if you do not validate you will not
+be able to access the account.

+- basic user login

+- `forgotten password`, fill in the email,
-Then in the component `ressources/views/auth/confirm-password.blade.php`
+send the reset email, click in the email,
-remove all attributes from the main div and
-integrate the content into the page layout of your choice.
+redirect to the password modification page,
+fill in the form, modify the password redirect to the login page

+- `modification of the password`, request confirmation
+of the password of the connected user,
+access to the page for modifying the password